skip to log on skip to main content

 The exchange of contracts can take several days.
 So you should have time to arrange a payment method that suits you and the vendor’s real estate agent.
 Options may include:

-• personal cheque
+• bank cheque

 • electronic funds transfer